useblocks/awesomesphinx/docs/rating.rst

 Download rating
 ---------------

-The downloand numbers are taken from the BigQuery Table from PyPi.
+The download numbers are taken from the BigQuery Table from PyPi.
-Is this is tored on the google cloud and querying >1TB per month costs money, these numbers get updated once a week.
+The data is stored on Google cloud and querying >1TB per month costs money, these numbers get updated once a week.

 Points for monthly downloads: